0xcatalysis/docs/docs/operators/faqs.md

 3. **Say an AVS exists on Eigenlayer (Ethereum) + Satlayer (Babylon).
 As a NO, do we need to partner with Eigenlayer and Satlayer to be able to participate?**

 No, you don’t need to partner with any restaking protocol directly.
-However, you do need to partner with LRTs/Vault curators to get delegations on the SSPs.
+However, you do need to partner with LRTs/Vault curators to get delegations on Eigenlayer and Satlayer.
 Catalysis abstracts these integrations, allowing you to run AVSs across multiple restaking protocols without individual agreements.

 4. **Does a node operator participate at two levels - both the shared security protocol (SSP) layer and the abstraction layer?**